MiguelFranken/melodii/Documentation/gui/MATRIX.md

 You can influence the playback speed by dragging the beats per minute (BPM) slider at the middle top of the menu.
 Higher values play faster, lower values more slowly.

-The right-most "menu"-style button will hide the Mix navigation and bring it back.
+The right-most "menu"-style button will hide *The Mix* navigation and bring it back.
 Use this to immerse yourself in your Matrix of sounds.

 ## Switch instrument
 ![Switch](images/switch.jpeg)